jgacton/jgacton/README.md

-Reading for an MSc in Applicable Mathematics at the London School of Economics.
-Graduated with a BSc (Hons) Mathematics and Computer Science from the University of Bristol.
+BSc Mathematics & Computer Science from the University of Bristol, 2024.

-Joining Morgan Stanley as an Analyst in FX options trading July 2025.
-In the meantime, trying to learn as much as I can!
+Candidate for MSc Applicable Mathematics from the LSE, 2025.

+Analyst on the FX Options Trading desk at Morgan Stanley.

+Interested in macroeconomics & quantitative trading.

 [LaTeX CV template](https://github.com/jgacton/LaTeX-CV-Template)